CENTRAL HUMANISM HUB

 "Central Humanism" is a convenience label, serving no other purpose than to signify the broad "philosophy" outlined in these pages.
 It does not name any organisation or discrete group of people, nor does it stand for any neat definition or fixed set of affirmations.
 Central Humanism is supposed to combine a love of truth, nature and humanity with a common-sense approach to ethics, but of course not everyone will see it that way.

-Regrettably Central Humanism - at least in the casual presentation of the topic on this website - may be destined to share the unwarranted stigma of "belief" with most other accounts of humanism.
-However, one of the in-house objectives of Central Humanism is to develop a sound philosophical basis for its agenda.
+One of the in-house objectives of Central Humanism is to develop a sound philosophical basis for its agenda.
 A necessary prelude to this endeavour would be to clarify the differences between truth, myth and nonsense - because if we seek a sensible philosophy of life we must at least be rid of the last two.
 Our leading principle of thought and communication should be: let’s do our best to call a spade a spade and keep the goblins out.
 This principle calls for common sense, self-integrity and directness of thought and speech, but excludes the more radical belief of many humanists and rationalists that true knowledge can only be acquired systematically, using scientific method and logical analysis (see #6, paragraph 3).
 Nor is humanism in general free from deep-seated, pernicious and self-defeating prejudices, many of them originating in Christianity.
 The reluctance of many humanists to take on board inconvenient truths is totally at odds with their professed rationalism.

 While upholding most of the fundamental values of secular humanism, Central Humanism differs from the mainstream in several important respects, which are highlighted in the following notes.
 Perhaps the main difference is that it perceives humanism more subjectively - as dealing with life from a human standpoint - rather than as an aggrandizement of humanity or simply as an attempt to eradicate religion from public life.
 It places more emphasis on the human qualities of individuals, including their competence to live according to respectable criteria of truth and reality, and it shows a deeper concern for non-human life and for the future of the planet.
 Other differences include its commitment to the search for absolute values, its rejection of "the scientific method" as the the only legitimate route to knowledge, its distinction between the rejection of religion and supernaturalism and the possibility that consciousness rather than physical reality is the primary essence of the cosmos, its insistence that many popular morally provocative terms are meaningless, a stronger opposition to religious observance (which it considers to be profoundly immoral) and the various notions of "centralisation" from which the philosophy gets its name.
 In general, it regards mainstream humanism as representing an unduly narrow system of values, and still unable to sever its last ties with religion.